 - 1. Show Forest Fact Break: Forest Types.
 This 2-minute video introduces the idea that different types of forests grow in different bioregions of Oregon. - 2.
-Divide the class into pairs or small groups, giving each a Forests of Oregon poster (or provide on-screen access to the poster).
+Divide the class into pairs or small groups, giving each an Oregon's Forests poster.
 Direct each group to use the poster to discuss and answer the questions on the "Oregon Forests Compared" student page. - 3.
-Assign or have groups choose two different forest types from the map to explore the question, What causes different forests to thrive in different regions of Oregon?
-Using the information on the back of the poster, have students compare and contrast the two forests in terms of their ecology, climate and management.
-In addition, have them do a quick Internet search on their two forest types to determine the typical soil and the average or mean elevation, temperature and precipitation in each. - 4.
+Assign or have groups choose three different forest types from the map to explore the question, What causes different forests to thrive in different regions of Oregon?
+Using the "Oregon Forest Types" student page, have students compare and contrast the three forests in terms of their ecology, climate, precipitation and elevation. - 4.
 Instruct groups to create graphs or other visuals comparing their two forests. - 5.
 Ask groups to share their results with the class.